-- Beyond the particle physics challenges associated with the construction of the detectors and the analysis of the data, building and operating the LHC machine was also an immense challenge involving a large number of skills. - The machine has not yet reached its full potential and the engineers running it improve its performance all the time.
+- Beyond the particle physics challenges associated with the construction of the detectors and the analysis of the data, building and operating the LHC machine was also an immense challenge involving a large number of skills. - Such machine usually takes several years to reach its full potential and the engineers running it improve its performance all the time.

-References: http://lhc.web.cern.ch/lhc/LHC-DesignReport.html and " The LHC Machine, Lyndon Evans and Philip Bryant 2008 JINST 3 S08001 doi:10.1088/1748-0221/3/08/S08001 "
+References: http://lhc.web.cern.ch/lhc/LHC- DesignReport.html and " The LHC Machine, Lyndon Evans and Philip Bryant 2008 JINST 3 S08001 doi:10.1088/1748-

+0221/3/08/\$08001CNRS)